SimpleBus/SimpleBus/doc/routing.md

 ## Custom queue resolver

-You can specify your own queue resolver by implementing `SimpleBus\Asynchronous\Routing\RoutingKeyResolver\ClassBasedQueueNameResolver` interface.
+You can specify your own queue resolver by implementing `SimpleBus\Asynchronous\Routing\RoutingKeyResolver` interface.
 Register the service in container and update the config:

 ```yaml
 simple_bus_bernard_bundle_bridge: